ncatlab/nlab-content/pages/2/7/0/1/11072/content.md

 ## Idea

-In full [[linear logic]]/[[linear type theory]] there is assumed a (comonadic) [[modality]] denoted "!", whose role is, roughly, to give linear types also a non-linear interpretation.
-This is also called the _exponential conjunction_ and is also known as the "of course"-modality and sometimes also as the "bang"-operation (for better or worse).
+In full [[linear logic]]/[[linear type theory]] there is assumed a (comonadic) [[modality]] denoted "!" and called the _exponential modality_, whose role is, roughly, to give linear types also a non-linear interpretation.
+This is also called  the "of course"-modality and sometimes also as the "bang"-operation.

 ## Categorical semantics